DockYard/ember-async-button/README.md

 # DEPRECATED

 This project has been deprecated.
+But we do still maintain this addon.

 ## Why is it being deprecated?